rotsix/self-hosted/README.md

 - HTTP
 - HTTPS
 - SSH (restricted)
+- Syncthing: 22000 & 21027/udp

 Connections on port 80 are redirected to the SSL version using Let's Encrypt certificates.
 The other ports are blocked by the firewall and only accessible in the local network.

-The SSH configuration should be customized to only allow pubkey authentication.
+The SSH configuration should be customized to only allow public-key authentication.

-Add keys to the git user in `/home/git/.authorized_keys`, and create repositories using `git-shell` commands.
+Add keys to the git user in `/mnt/git/.authorized_keys`, and create repositories using `git-shell` commands.

 ### Apps